DynamicLogics/Tracking_Number_Generator/README.md

 2] If you are running the project using the single docker container use following URL: http://localhost:8080/tng/next-tracking-number

-3] If you are running the docker compose image for loadbalancing use the following command: http://localhost:8080/tng/next-tracking-number
+3] If you are running the docker compose image for loadbalancing use the following URL: http://localhost:8080/tng/next-tracking-number

 #API request body: